Posts

 Image

-Scenario: Tom was admitted to the ICU for the clinical picture of a patient in diabetic ketoacidosis (DKA).
-His blood glucose was 600.
-Tom has an altered level of consciousness (LOC).
-He also has hyperglycemia (elevated blood glucose).
-What are some symptoms of DKA?
-The patient in DKA requires immediate intervention and a level of care like ICU.
-Some symptoms that may appear include: - Tachycardia (rapid heart rate) - Tachypnea (rapid breathing) - Polyuria ( excessive urination) - Polydipsia (excessive thirst) - Flushed face - Breath has a fruity odor
+Clinical appearance of the patient in DKA Scenario : Tom was admitted to the ICU with signs and symptoms of diabetic ketoacidosis (DKA).
+His blood glucose was 600 ( hyperglycemia).
+He also has an altered LOC (level of consciousness).
+Signs and symptoms of the patient in DKA : The patient in DKA requires immediate intervention and a level of care such as ICU.
+Signs symptoms include: - Hyperglycemia - Altered mental status - Tachycardia (rapid heart rate ) - Tachypnea (rapid breathing ) - Polyuria ( excessive urination) - Polydipsia (excessive thirst) - Flushed face - Breath has a fruity odor Treatment of DKA / Quiz questions , continue here: DKA

 SIMPLIFYING CARDIOGENIC SHOCK